Kristis/Acme-invoices/README.md

 ## Synopsis

-Acme-invoices is a small project wich was create as programming task for one company.
-It's very basic REST API wich return basic customer and invoices information.
+'Acme-invoices' is a small project which was created as a programming task for one company.
+Solution is a basic REST API which returns basic customer and invoice information.
-Technological stack is: Spring-Boot, Spring-Data, Neo4j.
+Technological stack is: Spring-Boot, Spring-Data, Spring-MVC, Neo4j, Java8.
-For the first time I used NoSql database in project.
+I used NoSql database for a project for the first time.

 ## Data structure

-Data structure is very simple.
-Every customer can have one address, many invoices.
-One invoice is related with one customer.
+Data structure is simple - every customer can have one address, many invoices; one invoice is related with one customer.
 ```
  /-------------\         N         /-------------\
  |   Customer  | ----------------> |   Invoice   |